 Valerie Bostwick is a Postdoctoral Researcher in the Department of Economics at The Ohio State University whose research focuses on the economics of education, with a particular interest in policy-relevant issues affecting post-secondary students.
 She earned her PhD in Economics from the University of California Santa Barbara.
 Valerie and IRIS co-PI Bruce Weinberg recently published a NBER working paper (DOI:10.3386/w25028) which examines outcomes for female PhD students using IRIS UMETRICS data.
 We asked Valerie to share a bit about her research with IRIS.
+(Since this interview, she has moved to Kansas State University as an Assistant Professor in the Economics Department).

 When did you start working with IRIS data and why?